carbon-language/carbon-lang/clang/lib/StaticAnalyzer/README.txt

 existing node.
 Thus the ExplodedGraph is not a DAG; it can contain cycles as paths loop back onto each other and cache out.

-GRState and ExplodedNodes are basically immutable once created.
-Once one creates a GRState, you need to create a new one to get a new GRState.
+ProgramState and ExplodedNodes are basically immutable once created.
+Once one creates a ProgramState, you need to create a new one to get a new ProgramState.
 This immutability is key since the ExplodedGraph represents the behavior of the analyzed program from the entry point.
 To represent these efficiently, we use functional data structures (e.g., ImmutableMaps) which share data between instances.